equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 So two natural bounded contexts may be:

-* `classroom`
+* `classroom` bounded context
   * creation of lesson
   * adding students to the lesson
+  * students receiving email notifications when they are invited to lesson
   * students uploading their work files
-  * students and teachers receiving email notifications when they are invited to lesson
+  * teachers receiving email notifications when they new work is uploaded to  lesson
-  * lesson delivery
+  * publish  the lesson (all the works)
-* `public_board`
+* `public_board` bounded context
   * once the lesson is published students can comment on each other works
-  * students will be notified when new comments are added for their work
+  * students will be notified when new comments are added on their work

 As you can imagine both bounded contexts are interacting with same "models" (Student, Teacher, Work, Lesson) just around different